 Irrigation in soil is easier than with hydroponic systems, as is fertilization.
 With so much information gathered from thousands of years of growing, you can quickly become a soil expert as long as you read the right articles!

-On the downside, soil requires a ton of space, and it is very heavy.
+On the downside, soil requires a ton of space, and it is cumbersome.
 You’re also more likely to have issues with pests than with a hydroponic system.

 Choosing the Right Cannabis Soil Container Size

 Once it reaches a height of 25cm, transplant the plant(s) to a container that is at least double the size of the first one.
 Once your plant hits the lofty heights of 80cm, move it to at least a 12-liter container.
-Once your plant hits a meter in height, you’ll need an even bigger container.
-This process continues all the way until harvest.
+Once your plant hits a meter in height, you’ll need an even bigger box.
+This process continues until harvest.

 Watering Your Soil

 The soil type and growing environment determine the way you water the soil.
-Obviously,hot climates need more water, and cooler climates need less.
+Hot climates need more water, and colder climates need less.

-When you water the plant, it moves important nutrients and minerals to the roots, and then they are sent to the rest of the plant.
+When you water the plant, it moves essential nutrients and minerals to the roots.
+Then, they travel to the rest of the plant.
 Water cools overheated plants down and is a critical ingredient for photosynthesis.
-The best advice we can give is to water the soil until it is moist, but NOT wet to the touch.
-Overwatering aids the growth of harmful fungi which can result in root disease, so be careful!
+The best advice we can give is to water the soil until it is moist, but not wet to the touch.
+Overwatering aids the growth of harmful fungi, which can result in root disease, so exercise caution!

 Quality Soil for Cannabis

-Natural soil comes in four varieties: sandy, silt, loam, and clay, so you’ll be in for a nasty surprise if you think that soil is just one ‘type.’
+Natural soil comes in four varieties: sandy, silt, loam, and clay.
+You are in for a nasty surprise if you think that soil is just one ‘type.’

-Many soils will have a combination of at least two of the four types, so you can have sandy/silty, loamy/clay, silty/clay, and so on.
-If that isn’t confusing enough, there can also be different ratios of every soil type.
-It is an important consideration, however, because each soil type has its pros and cons.
+Many soils will have a combination of at least two of the four types.
+Therefore, you can have sandy/silty, loamy/clay, silty/clay, and so on.
+If that isn’t confusing enough, there are different ratios of every soil type.
+It is an important consideration, however, because each one has its pros and cons.

 Sandy soil is known for its large granular size and has a low pH.
-The issue with this type of soil is that it gets dry easily and often experiences difficulties in moisture absorption.
-The nutrients also get washed away, and nitrogen in particular is quickly lost from sandy soil.
+The issue with this type of soil is that it dries quickly and often experiences difficulties in moisture absorption.
+The nutrients also get washed away, and nitrogen, in particular, is lost rapidly from sandy soil.

 On the plus side, sandy soil is easy to prepare for cultivation, offers good drainage, and contains high oxygen levels.
-It is one of the best soils for growing weed indoors.
+It is one of the best options for growing weed indoors.

-This soil type is composed of minerals such as quartz and fine organic particles.
+This soil type consists of minerals such as quartz and fine organic particles.
 Although they hold moisture, silt soils have decent drainage and are one of the easiest to work with when wet.
 Also, silt soils are among the most fertile, which gives you a chance of a decent-sized harvest.
-And with frequent irrigation, you can extend the length of the growing season.
+With frequent irrigation, you can extend the length of the growing season.
 Silt soil is one of the best soil types for seedlings.

-Loam soil is actually a combination of sand, silt, and clay; typically in a 40/40/20 ratio.
-It has at least 20% organic compounds and can vary from being easy to work with to extremely complex.
-To identify a loam soil, squeeze it; it should form a loose ball that quickly threatens to break apart.
+Loam soil is a combination of sand, silt, and clay, typically in a 40/40/20 ratio.
+It has at least 20% organic compounds and can vary from being easy to work with to incredibly complex.
+To identify a loam soil, squeeze it.
+It should form a loose ball that quickly threatens to break apart.

-This is a common marijuana potting soil, and has an almost neutral pH.
-It offers good drainage and water retention, contains high oxygen levels, and is naturally fertile.
+This is a prevalent marijuana potting soil and has an almost neutral pH.
+It offers excellent drainage and water retention, contains high oxygen levels, and is naturally fertile.
 However, it is by far the most expensive option.

-This type of soil is sometimes regarded as the best organic soil for cannabis.
-Clays are made up of fine crystalline particles that have been created via chemical reactions amongst minerals or other natural resources.
-Clay soil can be molded or shaped, but it is hard to work with and drains badly.
+This type of soil is among the best organic options for cannabis.
+Clays consist of fine crystalline particles created via chemical reactions amongst minerals or other natural resources.
+You can mold or shape clay soil, but it is hard to work with and drains poorly.

 If you try to use this kind of soil, expect to have difficulty in getting the plant’s roots to penetrate the surface.
-Clay soil has a high pH, and while it stabilizes plants, the soil is heavy, and it requires a lot of effort overall.
+Clay soil has a high pH.
+While it stabilizes plants, the soil is heavy and requires a lot of effort overall.

 What Does Loam Soil Look Like?

-Loam also has a dark color and is soft, dry and crumbly when you hold it.
-Although it offers a tight hold on plant food and water, it drains extremely well, and the air can freely move between the particles down to the marijuana plant’s roots.
+Loam has a dark color and is soft, dry, and crumbly when you hold it.
+Although it offers a tight hold on plant food and water, it drains exceptionally well.
+The air can freely move between the particles down to the marijuana plant’s roots.

 How to Make Loam Soil

-Even though Loam soil is a combination of the three main soil types, don’t think you can create loam soil by adding clay soil to silt, or vice versa.
+Loam soil is a combination of the three main soil types.
+However, don’t think you can create loam soil by adding clay soil to silt, or vice versa.
 If you try to add sand to clay, for instance, you’ll end up with a cement-like texture.
 In reality, creating loam soil for your plant is not a straightforward or quick process.

 Buy Only the Right Soil for Your Cannabis Plants

-It is normal to go to your local garden store full of enthusiasm, only to be knocked back by the enormous number of options.
-First of all, please note that buying it in bulk could be a mistake because there are no certifications or standards attached to soil quality.
-Believe it or not, some of these sellers provide you with soil from construction sites or even soil excavated from basements!
+It is normal to go to your local garden store full of enthusiasm.
+That is until you are knocked back by the enormous number of options.
+First of all, please note that buying it in bulk could be a mistake.
+There are no certifications or standards attached to soil quality.
+Believe it or not, some of these sellers provide you with soil from construction sites.
+They could even sell soil excavated from basements!

 Drainage, Texture & Water Retention

-When it comes to finding the right pot soil for growing cannabis, its texture, drainage ability, and water holding ability are arguably the most important aspects.
-Your plant has no hope of producing a good yield if it doesn’t have the right mixture of water and oxygen in the roots 24/7.
+The texture, drainage ability, and water holding ability are arguably the most critical aspects of marijuana soil.
+Your plant will not produce a good yield if it doesn’t have the right mixture of water and oxygen in the roots 24/7.
 If there is too much water, the roots won’t get enough oxygen.
 If there isn’t enough water, the roots can dry out quickly and become damaged.

 High-quality marijuana soil should have:

 It is unlikely that your cannabis soil will have the ideal drainage, texture, and water retaining abilities.
-Fortunately, there are a host of amendments available to alter the drainage, texture, and water retaining ability of your soil.
-Here are four of the most popular.
+Fortunately, there are a host of amendments available to alter the drainage, texture, and water-retaining capacity of your soil.
+Here are four of the most popular:

-- Coco Coir: This is made from coconut husks, and manages to improve water retention without causing the soil to become heavy.
-When you use Coco Coir, the roots of your plant should develop quicker, and you’re less likely to overwater.
-You can actually grow your marijuana in pure coco coir, but a maximum of 30% is best for a productive soil amendment.
+This is made from coconut husks and manages to improve water retention without causing the soil to become heavy.
+When you use coco coir, the roots of your plant should develop quicker, and you’re less likely to overwater.
+You can grow your marijuana in pure coco coir.
+However, a maximum of 30% is best for a productive soil amendment.

-- Vermiculite: This enhances water retention, and causes your soil to become ‘lighter.’
-It works especially well with Perlite.
+This enhances water retention and causes your soil to become ‘lighter.’
+It works particularly well with Perlite.

-- Perlite: This is probably the most commonly purchased amendment, and is ideal for practically any soil mix.
-It consists of airy ‘rocks’ known for their white hue, and it looks a bit like popcorn and improves drainage while adding oxygen.
+This is probably the most commonly purchased amendment and is ideal for practically any soil mix.
+It consists of airy ‘rocks’ known for their white hue.
+Perlite looks a bit like popcorn and improves drainage while adding oxygen.
 Use 10-20% to improve water retention.
 You can go as high as 40%, but you risk leaching nutrients faster.
 If you use Perlite and Vermiculite, don’t go above 50% for the two combined.

-- Worm Castings: Yes, we are talking about worm poo!
-Once you get past the initial horror, you’ll find that worm castings are adored by your marijuana plants.
-They improve water retention, drainage, and texture, and their natural nutrients are quickly broken down and typically include useful microorganisms since they goes through the digestive systems of worms.
+Yes, we are talking about worm poop!
+Once you get past the initial horror, you’ll find that your marijuana plants adore worm castings.
+They improve water retention, drainage, and texture.
+Their natural nutrients are quickly broken down.
+Worm castings typically include useful microorganisms since they go through the digestive systems of worms.
 Keep the level of worm castings down to around 30%.

-As long as you choose correctly, your cannabis soil should already have a large array of nutrients because it is comprised of organic material.
-One basic mistake made by cannabis growers is to try to add organic material such as animal manure and rotting vegetables directly to the plants as fertilizers.
-You must break down the material first if you want your marijuana plants’ roots to absorb the nutrients.
+As long as you choose correctly, your cannabis soil should already have a vast array of nutrients because it consists of organic material.
+One mistake is to try and add organic material such as animal manure and rotting vegetables directly to the plants as fertilizers.
+You must break down the content first if you want your marijuana plants’ roots to absorb the nutrients.

 In case you weren’t aware, pH means ‘potential of hydrogen.’
-It is a chemical scale which is used to determine a substance’s alkalinity or acidity.
-The scale goes from 0-14.
+It is a chemical scale that determines a substance’s alkalinity or acidity.
+The range goes from 0-14.
 A pH of 7.0 is neutral (pure water is 7.0, for example).
 Everything from 0-6.9 is acidic, while everything from 7.1 to 14 is alkaline.

 Battery acid and hydrochloric acid have a pH of 0, while liquid drain clearing fluid has a pH of 14.
-Ideally, your cannabis soil will be slightly acidic.
-Most experts believe that the ideal pH is 6.0, but you are on solid ground if your soil’s pH is between 5.8 and 6.3.
-Your crop will survive outside of this range, but the yields will be much smaller.
-Obviously, if you stray too far from the 5.8-6.3 range, the plants will die.
+Ideally, your cannabis soil is slightly acidic.
+Most experts believe that the ideal pH is 6.0.
+However, you are on solid ground if your soil’s pH is between 5.8 and 6.3.
+Your crop will survive outside of this range, but the yields are likely much smaller.
+If you stray too far from the 5.8-6.3 range, the plants will die.

 Soils for Cannabis: Recommended by MarijuanaBreak.com

-If you are a beginner grower, it is imperative that you purchase your soil from a garden store.
-In fact, did you know that the vast majority of expert growers also buy their soil?
-A handy tip (if you don’t want to mention weed) when talking with a store employee is to ask about the right kind of soil for tomatoes.
+If you are a beginner grower, you must purchase your soil from a garden store.
+Did you know that the vast majority of expert growers also buy their soil?
+A handy tip when talking with a store employee is to ask about the right kind of soil for tomatoes.
 It is an excellent option if you feel uncomfortable disclosing your desire to grow weed!

-At MarijuanaBreak.com, we have taken the liberty of recommending a few store-bought soils for your cannabis plants (though please note that these are NOT for seedlings, as they contain too many nutrients).
+At MarijuanaBreak.com, we took the liberty of recommending a few store-bought soils for your cannabis plants.
+Please note that these are NOT for seedlings, as they contain too many nutrients.
 These are soils designed to help your plant thrive once it reaches the vegetative stage.
 Otherwise, you need to look at potting soil brands when your plant is still a seedling.

 Before we continue with the best soil brands for growing cannabis, let’s look at general guidelines for indoor and outdoor soil.